-The Applicant shall provide an inventory of noise sources including representative construction equipment for construction noise assessment, fixed plant equipment, as appropriate, for operational noise assessment.
-Confirmation of the validity of the inventory shall be obtained from the relevant government departments/authorities and documented in the EIA report.
+The Applicant shall provide an inventory of noise sources including representative construction equipment for construction noise assessment, and traffic flow/fixed plant equipment, as appropriate, for operational noise assessment.
+Confirmation of the validity of the inventory shall be documented in the EIA report.